TaranSchlich/Garment-Industry-Analysis-UW-Madison-MSDIA/README.md

 - **Feature Engineering**: Creating new metrics like `productivity_difference`
 - **Visualization**: Exploring relationships between incentive pay and productivity

+## Business Context
+This analysis focuses on improving productivity in garment manufacturing, where work is primarily manual and efficiency is critical for meeting production goals.
+The dataset reflects real-world challenges such as inconsistent entries and missing values, requiring thorough cleaning and transformation.
+Using Python and Pandas, this project prepares the data for actionable insights into team performance and operational efficiency.

 ---

 ## Features